Kicksecure/kicksecure-network-conf/README.md

 Configures DNS by shipping a configuration file /etc/resolv.conf for Kicksecure.

+Disables systemd-resolved during boot unless file /etc/dns-enable exists.

+Disables systemd-resolved fallback DNS (which by default is set to Google).

 Enables DNSCrypt.
 ## How to install `kicksecure-network-conf` using apt-get ##